 - Via message or call.
 You will be sent a combination of numbers to your smartphone or tablet.

 The second approach is more reliable because codes are valid for a short period of time only.
-Apps generate combinations every minute or sorts.
+Apps generate combinations every minute or sort.
 Hackers still can get access to your phone but this requires extra effort.
 Usually, they will not try to break into the account with 2FA unless they know that hundreds of BTC are stored there.

 2. Multi-signature and time-lock

 To perform a transaction, users confirm it with their private keys associated with wallets.
 Normally, deals require only one key.
 As extra security, some exchanges introduce multi-signature confirmation which requires two and more keys.
-There are 2-of-2, 2-of-3, 3-of-5 multisig addresses that define how many signatures are required for making a transaction.
+There are 2-of-2, 2-of-3, and 3-of-5 multisig addresses that define how many signatures are required for making a transaction.

 Time-lock is similar to MultiSig but with an additional security feature.
 With it, transactions can be completed after entering at least two keys/signatures within a specific time.
 The first key you may enter whenever you want but the second one – after a certain period of time – let’s say 24 hours.
 If you do not confirm the transaction with the second key, it will be canceled.
-Thus, hackers can’t spend money even with an access to your public key.
+Thus, hackers can’t spend money even with access to your public key.

 3. Cold storage

 Another feature implemented by a few major exchanges is cold storage.
 Regular crypto holders might be familiar with storing coins on hardware devices.
 Websites also use this method.
-Hackers can’t compromise hardware which isn’t connected to the Internet, so users’ funds are safe.
+Hackers can’t compromise hardware that isn’t connected to the Internet, so users’ funds are safe.
 The thing is that not all money is stored offline because exchanges must be closing orders and cutting trade volume in this case.
 The cold storage options are offered by the secure Binance exchange, Coinbase, and Kraken.

 4. KYC and AML

 It stands for Know Your Customer and Anti-Money Laundering.
 Simply put, such policies are implemented for fraud identification and prevention.
-Exchanges that are compliant with KYC/AML ask users to verify their accounts with national IDs, photos of bank cards, and sometimes documents proving residential address.
-Website’s compliance teams monitor transaction activities and may decline suspicious ones.
+Exchanges that are compliant with KYC/AML ask users to verify their accounts with national IDs, photos of bank cards, and sometimes documents proving residential addresses.
+Website compliance teams monitor transaction activities and may decline suspicious ones.
 While some crypto purists claim that KYC/AML contradicts the idea of anonymity, following these principles can successfully prevent fraud.

 5. Insurance policy

 This security measure is uncommon among exchanges as it can’t protect the website and traders from theft but acts like a compensation policy.
-Cryptocurrency exchanges may budget for insurance expenses to hedge against the risk of financial losses, external threats and software failures.
+Cryptocurrency exchanges may budget for insurance expenses to hedge against the risk of financial losses, external threats, and software failures.